Prabu2393/Prabu2393/README.md

-- 👋 Hi, I’m @Prabu2393
+- 👋 Hi, I’m Prabhu M
-- 👀 I’m interested in Data Analyst role
-- 🌱 I’m currently learning Data Science course, it is going to end by july of this year
 - 📫 You can reach me at prabumuthukumar.23@gmail.com or call me at 9677425904